|Rating||(log in to rate this project)|

 |Use free app to identify as many visible stars as possible.|

 The more stars you observe, and the more often you run the app, the more precise the data for your location will become.
-As the seasons change so do the stars in the sky, and since there aren't so many very bright stars it is extremely helpful if urban users do measurements in each season.
+As the seasons change so do the stars in the sky, and since there aren't that many very bright stars it is extremely helpful if urban users do measurements in each season.